Name: Lee Taemin (이태민)

 Aside from “WANT”, Taemin said his favorite song on the EP is “Artistic Groove”.
 It was the first song he chose for the album (although “Monologue” was the first song recorded for it).
 Like with the songs he chose for his previous Japanese release, he chose “Shadow” because he wanted to perform it at his upcoming concert as a way to interact with fans during the call and response part of the song.
 Taemin gave a lot of input on “Truth” during its production and is a song dedicated to fans that he used for the finale of his concert “T1001101”.
 “Truth” is a song that expresses love without calling it love and instead refers to sincerity.
 “Want [Outro]” was actually a teaser for his new song “Identity” that was performed at his T1001101 concert the following month.
 The two songs that Taemin said he wanted to have when he first heard the demos were “WANT” & “Identity”.
 “Album Runthrough”

 Following promotions, Taemin held a short Korean concert for 3 days at Seoul’s Olympic Handball Gymnasium called “T1001101”.
 T1001101 was named after the planet that the little prince lived on in the French novel “The Little Prince”.
 Many fans will know that “The Little Prince” was a favorite book of Jonghyun’s.
 “I am the Little Prince and you are my guests invited to my planet.”
 At the show, Taemin performed 3 new songs: “Identity”, “Heaven”, & “사랑인 것같아”.
-He opened with “Identity” and performed on a slanted stage hanging from wire supports.
+During the concert, he mentioned having participated in the lyric writing for “Heaven”.
+He opened the show with “Identity” and performed on a slanted stage hanging from wire supports.
 For this concert, Taemin chose not to have a band backup because he wanted to introduce a lot of new songs.
 In total, there were about 15,000 fans in attendance for the concert.
 There has been no mention since then of a release date for the 3 new songs he performed.
 At the time of writing, “WANT” is Taemin’s highest selling individual album with over 120,000 copies sold and is Taemin’s fastest trending music video on YouTube.
 Before his next promotion cycle, Taemin stopped by Los Angeles in March for a performance at the Korea Times Music Festival – his first solo gig in the US.
 This release has been Taemin’s biggest performer on Billboard charts to date earning him #47 Emerging Artists, #5 Heatseekers, #4 World Albums, #17 Independent Albums, #90 Top Current Albums, #5 World Digital Song Sales, & #15 Social 50 (SHINee), selling over 1,000 digital copies during its first week.

 3rd Japanese EP: Famous &